What is the difference between regulated and unregulated bridging loans?

 - If you are looking to purchase or refinance a secondary property, commercial asset or a buy-to-let investment, then you can use an unregulated bridging loan.
 These short-term loans can be for expanding property portfolios or investing in long-term capital gains.

-These bridging loans can be either first or second charge and share the same regulations as residential mortgages.
-Typically, regulated bridging loans offer:
+Regulated bridging loans can be either first or second charge and share the same regulations as residential mortgages.
+Typically, they offer:

 - A maximum term of 12 months